ANSHVIVEKMALHOTRA/Istecode_task_1/README.md

-## Create a To-Do List App
+## React To-Do List Application(ISTEcode Assignment 1)
-Requirements:
-Create a new React application using create-react-app or any other method you're comfortable with.
- Design a simple UI for a to-do list with the following elements:
+This is a simple to-do list application built with React that allows users to add, complete, edit, and delete tasks.
+The application uses React state and functional components with hooks to manage the list of tasks and their statuses.

+### Features
- Input field for adding a new task.
+Input field for adding new tasks.
- Button to add the task to the list.
+"Add" button to add tasks to the list.
- Display area for the list of tasks.
+Display area for the list of tasks.
- Each task should have a checkbox to mark it as complete and a delete button to remove it.
+Each task has a delete button to remove it.
- Implement the functionality to:
- Add a new task to the list when the user clicks the "Add" button.
+Optional: Local storage to persist the to-do list even after page refresh.

+### How to Use
- Mark a task as complete when the user clicks the checkbox.
+Enter a task in the input field.
- Remove a task from the list when the user clicks the delete button.
-Bonus:
- Add the ability to edit a task.
+Click the "Add" button to add the task to the list.
+To delete a task, click the delete button next to it.

+### Local Storage
- Implement local storage to persist the to-do list even when the page is refreshed.
+The application uses local storage to persist the to-do list even after the page is refreshed.
+This means that your tasks will be saved locally and will reappear when you revisit the page.
-Submission:
- Create a public GitHub repository named "Istecode_task_1."
- Submit the repository link using the Google form provided by the strict deadline: December 31, 9:00 PM.
-Good luck with your assignment!!
-Since you've covered the basics, it’s time to jump into the handson part and use what you've learned.
-It's time to turn theory into action.